RomeHein/ESPecial/README.md

-# TTGO ESP32 pin control server
+# ESP32 pin control server

 This project aim to provide a server that can expose digital pins easily.
 Features: